muso31/Helixbase/README.md

 If you do not require a feature you can easily delete it.

 ### Renaming Solution / Projects
-To rename the Visual Studio Solution, Helix Module Projects and Project references from 'Helixbase' to a new project name, run '<a href="https://github.com/muso31/Helixbase/blob/master/tools/rename.ps1">rename.ps1</a> -ProjectName [NewProjectName]'.
+To rename the Visual Studio Solution, Helix Module Projects and Project references from 'Helixbase' to a new project name, run [rename.ps1](https://github.com/muso31/Helixbase/blob/master/tools/rename.ps1) -ProjectName [NewProjectName]'.

-### Legacy Versions
-Legacy versions of Helix Base which are no longer updated or maintained can be found below:

-<a href="https://github.com/muso31/Helixbase/tree/feature/9.0.2">Helix Base 9.0.2</a> (updated until 21/12/2018)

 ## Build